Hulvdan/cpp-polymorphic-function-techniques/README.md

 ## Objective

-I wanted to test various techniques of making polymorphic functions at compile time that would allow to follow the DRY principle without taking a performance penalty of `call` assembly instruction
+I wanted to test various techniques of making polymorphic functions at compile time that would allow to follow the DRY principle without taking a performance penalty of the `call` assembly instruction

 ## Conclusion

-As benchmarking output shows, using pointers to functions removes the ability from the compiler to optimize the code
+As the benchmarking output shows, using pointers to functions removes the ability from the compiler to optimize the code

 ## References.
 Benchmarking Output